Priroda

-The Priroda (Природа; Nature) (TsM-I, 77KSI, 11F77I) module was the seventh and final module of the Mir Space Station.
-Its primary purpose was to conduct Earth resource experiments through remote sensing and to develop and verify remote sensing methods.
-The control system of Priroda was developed by the Khartron (Kharkov, Ukraine).
+Priroda (Природа) was the seventh and final module of the Mir space station.
+Its primary purpose was to conduct Earth resource experiments through remote sensing, to develop and verify remote sensing methods.
+The control system of Priroda was developed by Khartron.

 Description

-Priroda was originally designed to carry a deployable solar array.
-However, due to delays, and the fact that solar arrays were planned for other parts of Mir, a solar array was not included in the launch configuration.
-Instead, during free flight, Priroda was powered by two redundant sets of batteries totaling 168.
-Priroda had an unpressurized instrument compartment and a habitable instrument/payload compartment.
-The unpressurized compartment contained propulsion system components, EVA handrails, and scientific equipment.
-The instrument/payload compartment was divided into two sections: an outer instrument section and an inner habitation and work compartment.
-Experiments on Priroda were provided by twelve different nations.
+Priroda, like previous modules on Mir, was based on the 77K (TKS) design.
+It was originally designed to carry a deployable solar array.
+However due to delays, and Mir having solar arrays already planned, Priroda did not launch with an array, and instead was powered by batteries.

+The module included both a pressurised crewed compartment and an unpressurised instrument compartment, which had scientific equipment mounted externally; which were provided by twelve different nations.
 These experiments covered microwave, visible, near infrared, and infrared spectral regions using both passive and active sounding methods.